EdVinyard/K8sSandbox/README.md

     You provided explicit contact points, the local DC must be specified (see basic.load-balancing-policy.local-datacenter in the config)

+I just guessed and set the datacenter name to "local", but that led to `NoNodeAvailableException`s being thrown because the Cassandra driver was trying to find some member of the "local" datacanter at the address I provided, but that wasn't the **correct** name of the datacenter.

-Next, I needed to set the Cassandra datacenter name correctly using `CqlSessionFactory.withLocalDatacenter(<name>)`.
+I needed to set the Cassandra datacenter name _correctly_ using `CqlSessionFactory.withLocalDatacenter(<name>)`.
 To find it, [query the system keyspace](https://stackoverflow.com/questions/19489498/getting-cassandra-datacenter-name-in-cqlsh).